EU-Mercosur Free Trade Agreement - An Explainer

 Replacing local farms with agribusiness

-In both the European Union and the Mercosur countries, family and cooperative farmers as well as food sovereignty will suffer as a result of this agreement.
+In both the European Union and the Mercosur countries, family and cooperative farmers as well as food sovereignty will suffer as a result of this agreement, while unsustainable monoculture driven by agribusiness thrives.

 European farmers, especially meat and crop producers, will be forced to compete with imports from large agribusiness companies in Mercosur countries that cut costs by using pesticides, antibiotics and hormones.
 This competition is likely to result in increased dependency on imported products.

-Smaller farms in the Mercosur countries will lose access to farming land due to competition from the large companies that need more land to meet export demands.
+Smaller farms in the Mercosur countries and indigenous peoples will lose access to land due to pressure from the large companies that will be seeking more land to produce more to meet export demands.
 This will not only mean losses to the smaller farmers’ livelihoods, it will also reduce national food security because smaller farmers produce for more stable local and national markets.

 Even the European Commission’s impact statement (produced by Manchester University) identified these problems, yet the Commission has – as usual – simply ignored this.